The Sugar Hollow Reservoir near Charlottesville is known as the starting point for the hike to the Blue Hole, a much-loved swimming hole in Virginia.

 These two Sugar Hollow hikes are both fantastic in their own ways.
-The Sugar Hollow hike to Blue Hole is 3.0 miles and the swimming hole is really the only attraction.
+The hike to Blue Hole is 3.0 miles and the swimming hole is the main attraction.

 It’s a pretty basic, forested hike to reach the swimming hole, though you will cross over the South Fork Moormans River once on your way to Blue Hole.